0xluckycoder/ecommerce/README.md

     - [x] - Configure with AntDesign / Sass
     - [x] - Learn Antdesign layout & Grid
 - [ ] - Use useReducer as a state manager
-- [ ] - Learn how pro developers use reactjs
+- [ ] - Learn how expert developers use reactjs

 - [/] - Admin Components
     - [x] - Admin top navigation